 for 40 years!
 But the upside is that when oral cancer is caught in the early stages, 90% of these patients can be cured.

 We utilize the VELscope™ for early detection and screening of this life-threatening issue.
 It is an FDA-approved specially designed light.
 Any unusual tissue can be instantly identified.
 This is a quick, easy, and painless exam that could be a lifesaver.

 With technology, our patients can work together with our team for healthy gums and beautiful teeth.
 With the intra-oral camera, you can clearly see what work needs to be completed on your teeth.
 This amazing tiny video camera is able to produce clear and accurate pictures of all your teeth.
-You will enjoy being able to make informed decisions together with our doctors, creating a bond of teamwork.
+You will enjoy being able to make informed decisions together with Dr. Fairweather, creating a bond of teamwork.

 You might not have heard of this revolutionary technology, but how about air abrasion to remove decay?
 Generally, you will not need a shot of anesthesia and no longer have to feel the vibration of the drill.
 Tiny particles and air are directed at the problem area, and it works by misting the decay away.
 More tooth structure remains intact, and oftentimes there is no pain.
 You will love how this works!